josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/👻_embedding_inertia_and_ghost_geometry.md

 ---

-## When embedding inertia becomes harmful
+## ⚠️ When Embedding Inertia Becomes Harmful

 Embedding inertia becomes harmful when it is allowed to: